 Doctors prescribe Percocet as a short-term pain reliever to be taken as needed.
 Unfortunately, you can become dependent on Percocet and need increased dosage levels.
 Doctors may continue to refill prescriptions, instead of trying to resolve the underlying medical issue.

 The more you take Percocet, the more your body craves it, which increases your body’s tolerance for the drug.
-Your body will demand an ever increasing dosage of Percocet.
+Your body will demand an ever-increasing dosage of Percocet.
 Without it, you will experience withdrawal symptoms because of Percocet addiction.
 If you are addicted to Percocet you should seek treatment immediately.
-Call 1-866-812-8231 and speak with one our addiction specialists today.
-We will get you the help you need in a that is a perfect match to your individual treatment needs.

 Percocet addiction is one of the more severe opioid addictions because it contains the powerful narcotic called oxycodone.
 If you are addicted to Percocet, you will display some or all of the following symptoms and behaviors: